BOOKS!

 BECAUSE GOOD CHARACTERS MAKE BAD CHOICES

-Variety-pack collection of short reads.
+Multi-genre variety pack collection of fun, dark fiction short reads.

-And down at THE TROP, a magical East Hollywood motel is home to stock characters who find themselves on the down and out.
+Five stories, plus: Out in the suburbs, lost adults start VALLEY FOOTBALL.
+And down at THE TROP, a magical East Hollywood motel is home to stock characters on the down and out.

 “...beneath the antics of small, shifty characters trying to survive beats an enormous emotional generosity in these truly original works.
 If Ray Bradbury and Charles Portis had a love child, it would be Adam Fike.
 These stories are highly recommended.”